-Thanks to Katherine for submitting her birth story.
+This is a cervidil induction story submitted by Katherine.
 In her words, she was committed to an un-medicated, un-managed, natural birth, but was also birthing at a big university teaching hospital, albeit with a team of very cool midwives.
 She and her husband took a Bradley® class, followed the Brewer diet, did yoga once a week, and walked 2-5 miles per day.

 41 weeks along in my pregnancy

-On Thursday, my 1-week postdates checkup, I had borderline low amniotic fluid levels (which increase the chance for a “cord accident” and are an indirect marker of potential placental insufficiency, which can both be serious complications) with 1 cm dilation and 50% effacement, so the midwives wanted to induce me the next day.
+On Thursday, my 1-week postdates checkup, I had borderline low amniotic fluid levels (which increases the chance for a “cord accident” and are an indirect marker of potential placental insufficiency, which can both be serious complications) with 1 cm dilation and 50% effacement, so the midwives wanted to induce me the next day.
 As I suspected, they “don’t do inductions on the weekend,” but I didn’t want my son to be born based on the hospital’s scheduling practices.
 I got them to agree to give me an extra day to research and think and see if labor would start on its own.

-After reading in Ina May’s Guide to Childbirth that low amniotic fluid was a reason that Ina and the other midwives who work with her would transfer to the hospital, I decided it might be serious, and I’d better see what I could do to get labor started.
+After reading in Ina May’s Guide to Childbirth that low amniotic fluid was a reason that Ina and the other midwives who work with her would transfer to the hospital, I decided it might be serious, and I’d better see what I could do to get labor started on my own.
 I got acupuncture twice, did nipple stimulation, sucked my thumb to stimulate an acupressure point on the roof of my mouth that helps get contractions going and helps them be stronger once they do start, visualized and told my cervix to efface and dilate because the baby needed to come out.

 By Friday night when I went in for what I was hoping was just a check, I was still 1 cm, but 75% effaced and having small contractions every 10-15 minutes.
 I was thinking I’d be told, “Yes, you’re in early labor.
 Go home.”
 No such luck.
 The midwife and nurse weren’t convinced I was in early labor and told me that I needed to start a cervical ripener in preparation for a pitocin induction the next morning.
 The midwife inserted cervidil at about 8:30 p.m.
 I was still pressing the acupressure point in my mouth and chanting in my head for my cervix to efface and dilate.
 By 10:30 p.m., the nurse had decided that maybe it was real labor after all.
 I remember the nurse kept asking me to rate the pain of contractions on a pain scale, and I went from, “Oh, maybe a 1.5″ to “That was…mmmm, a 3.” to “Um, 4?”
 The nurse said at one point, “Are you sure that was only a 4?” and I told her that I was trying to save the bigger numbers for later.
 My husband said I never went higher than a 5, although some of the contractions were pretty painful.
 For the most part,